Skip to main content

 File systems and storage

-There are 2 folders (data and scratch) locate in HOME that users will start with.
+There are 2 folders (data and scratch) located in HOME that users will start with.

 note